digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Definition: Audit and Certification of Trustworthy Digital Repositories: Criteria and Checklist - ISO 16363
+# Document
-—
+## Audit and Certification of Trustworthy Digital Repositories: Criteria and Checklist - ISO 16363

-__The Audit and Certification of Trustworthy Repositories: Criteria and Checklist (TRAC)__ is a document describing the characteristics and metrics of an OAIS-compliant digital repository.
+The **Audit and Certification of Trustworthy Repositories: Criteria and Checklist (TRAC)** is a document describing the characteristics and metrics of an OAIS-compliant digital repository.

 <!--presenter notes